pavel-maltsev/IBM-Cloud-Pak-for-Data/Setup WKC demo environment/Pre-work.md

 Currently the demo scenario is based on CP4D v4.8.2 and it may be updated later, so please select the latest available version on the page of Certified Base Images either with pre-deployed required list of services or provision them on your own

-## Provisioning the required list of services
+## 3. Provision required list of services

+Depending on the selected demo scenario you will require one or more CP4D services deployed on the platform.
+The required combination of those is listed in the table below.

 | Demo Block to Service Mapping   | Glossary | Data Profiling, MDI, MDE, Privacy | Lineage with Manta | ETL with DQ |
 | :------------------------------ | :------: | :-------------------------------: | :----------------: | :---------: |